-When you give ordinary people the space to tell their stories it has a powerful message what theatre is about.
-Every person has a story to tell which is worth seeing on stage.
-The work is to figure it out how these personal story links to our social context and why it´s relevant.
+When ordinary people are given the space to share their stories, it conveys a powerful message about the essence of theatre.
+Everyone has a story worth telling and seeing on stage.
+Our work focuses on discovering how these personal stories connect to our social context and why they are relevant to a broader audience.

-Green Meadow" (Lithuanian: "Žalia pievelė"; Russian: "Зелёный луг") is a documentary theatre project of Lithuanian National Drama Theatre, developed by Lithuanian, German and British artists and social scientists.
-This project seeks to research the history of Visaginas and Ignalina Nuclear Power Plant, telling personal stories and exploring different perspectives of this area through a theatre production.
-By doing this, we aim to encourage dialogue between the community of Visaginas and the rest of Lithuania as well as to open up wider discussions with and among other European countries and mono-industrial communities existing within them that are
+Green Meadow" (Lithuanian: "Žalia pievelė"; Russian: "Зелёный луг") is a documentary theatre performance by the Lithuanian National Drama Theatre, developed in collaboration with Lithuanian, German, and British artists and social scientists.
+Kristina Werner played a significant role in bringing non-professional performers to the stage for the first time in Lithuanian theatre.
+The performance delved into the history of Visaginas and the Ignalina Nuclear Power Plant by sharing personal stories and exploring diverse perspectives through theatre.
+As a result, the performance successfully fostered dialogue between the community of Visaginas and the rest of Lithuania, and toured through various towns in Lithuania as well as Narva in Estonia, sparking broader discussions with and among other European countries and mono-industrial communities facing similar challenges now or in the future.